buddhist-uni/buddhist-uni.github.io/_content/av/early-buddhist-tok-course_sujato.md

   - empiricism
   - phenomenology
   - logic
-  - interfaith
+  - dialogue
 year: 2021
-publisher: "Buddhist Library"
+publisher: "The Buddhist Library"
+address: "Sydney"
 minutes: 583
 ---

-This is a five-part series on Jayatilake's "Early Buddhist Theory of Knowledge"[(/content/monographs/early-buddhist-theory-of-knowledge_jayatilleke)] given by Bhante Sujato.
-The main topics are:
+This is a five-part lecture series briefly introducing [Jayatilake's *Early Buddhist Theory of Knowledge*](/content/monographs/early-buddhist-theory-of-knowledge_jayatilleke).

+The main topics of each lecture are:
-1. the historical background of non-Buddhist thought at the time of the Buddha
+1. The historical background of non-Buddhist thought at the time of the Buddha
-2. the Buddha's critque of exsiting attitudes
+2. The Buddha's critique of those existing epistemological attitudes
-3. the use and limits of logic
+3. The uses and limits of logic
-4. the roles of authority and reason
+4. The role of authority and reason on the path
-5. the limits of knowledge.
+5. The limits of knowledge

-More info on the classes can be found on the courses info pages [on the SBL](https://buddhistlibrary.org.au/events/early-buddhist-theory-of-knowledge/) and [SC:D&D](https://discourse.suttacentral.net/t/early-buddhist-theory-of-knowledge-course-outline-for-the-buddhist-library/21213?u=khemarato.bhikkhu) websites.
+More info on the classes can be found on the course page [on SC:D&D](https://discourse.suttacentral.net/t/early-buddhist-theory-of-knowledge-course-outline-for-the-buddhist-library/21213?u=khemarato.bhikkhu).